material-motion/material-motion/specifications/directors.md

 A Director is an entity that describes an interactive experience.
 Directors make use of a Runtime.

 **Transitions**.
-Directors are often used to describe Transitions.
+Directors are best to describe Transitions.
 Such Directors benefit from having a State Machine and Timeline primitive at hand.

 **Logic**.
 Directors often involve a combination of conditional logic and Intentions.